-- 135 Great Seneca Accounting now allows its staff to use their personal mobile devices to perform their daily - 136 work duties on an as-needed basis.
-Accountants use the devices for various tasks including - 137 communicating with client organizations and other employees, collecting confidential client information, - analyzing financial transactions, generating reports, accessing tax and payroll information, and creating - 139 and reviewing comprehensive financial statements. - 140 Great Seneca accountants work from many locations including their corporate office building, their - homes, their customers' offices, and other locations.
-And to be able to work in all of these locations, they require the use of mobile devices to perform their job functions. - 142 they require the use of mobile devices to perform their job functions. - 143 Great Seneca Accounting's current mobile infrastructure enables accountants to perform their job - 144 duties by using their personally owned devices, despite minimal security installed and enforced on these - 145 devices.
-Examples of security concerns with the use of personally owned devices are: - Employees can connect to any Wi-Fi network to perform work-related activities when they are working on the road, including at a client's site. - 148 Custom mobile applications being sideloaded onto devices that employees use. - The personally owned devices allow users to install applications on an as-needed basis without separation of enterprise and personal data. - 151 While not affecting Great Seneca Accounting, a string of well-publicized cybersecurity attacks have - recently been reported in the news, and this prompted Great Seneca to review its mobile device security - and privacy deployment strategy.
-When making BYOD deployment decisions, Great Seneca Accounting - plans to prioritize implementing cybersecurity and privacy capabilities that would enable it to - accomplish its business/mission objectives (i.e., its reasons for deploying BYOD capabilities). - 156 To do this, Great Seneca Accounting conducted a technical assessment of its current BYOD architecture - to help it understand ways to improve the confidentiality, integrity, availability, and privacy of data and - 158 devices associated with its BYOD deployment.
-The company identified several vulnerabilities based on - 159 its current mobile device deployment.
+- 136 Great Seneca Accounting now allows its staff to use their personal mobile devices to perform their daily - 137 work duties on an as-needed basis.
+Accountants use the devices for various tasks including - 138 communicating with client organizations and other employees, collecting confidential client information, - analyzing financial transactions, generating reports, accessing tax and payroll information, and creating - 140 and reviewing comprehensive financial statements. - 141 Great Seneca accountants work from many locations including their corporate office building, their - homes, their customers' offices, and other locations.
+In order to be able to work in all these locations, they require the use of mobile devices to perform their job functions. - 144 Great Seneca Accounting's current mobile infrastructure enables accountants to perform their job - 145 duties by using their personally owned devices, despite minimal security installed and enforced on these - 146 devices.
+Examples of security concerns with the use of personally owned devices are: - Employees can connect to any Wi-Fi network to perform work-related activities when they are working on the road, including at a client's site. - 149 Custom mobile applications being sideloaded onto devices that employees use. - The personally owned devices allow users to install applications on an as-needed basis without separation of enterprise and personal data. - 152 While not affecting Great Seneca Accounting, a string of well-publicized cybersecurity attacks was - 153 recently reported in the news, and this prompted Great Seneca to review its mobile device security and - 154 privacy deployment strategy.
+When making BYOD deployment decisions, Great Seneca Accounting plans - to prioritize implementing cybersecurity and privacy capabilities that would enable it to accomplish its - 156 business/mission objectives (i.e., its reasons for deploying BYOD capabilities). - 157 To do this, Great Seneca Accounting conducted a technical assessment of its current BYOD architecture - to help it understand ways to improve the confidentiality, integrity, availability, and privacy of data and - 159 devices associated with its BYOD deployment.
+The company identified several vulnerabilities based on - 160 its current mobile device deployment.
 Figure 4-1 below presents a subset of those vulnerabilities.